oracle/accelerated-data-science/docs/source/user_guide/jobs/infrastructure.rst

 If you are creating a job from an OCI Data Science `Notebook Session <https://docs.oracle.com/en-us/iaas/data-science/using/manage-notebook-sessions.htm>`_, the same infrastructure configurations from the notebook session will be used as defaults.
-You can initialize the :py:class:`~ads.jobs.builders.infrastructure.dsc_job.DataScienceJob` with the logging configurations and override the other options as needed.
+You can initialize the :py:class:`~ads.jobs.DataScienceJob` with the logging configurations and override the other options as needed.
 For example:

 .. code-block:: python3